Neel-stack-deb/VidThread/Readme.md

   changing the starting command to a custom script.

-3. creating dotenv file and a gitignore file along with gitkeep file to commit empty files into the git
+3. creating dotenv file and a gitignore file along with gitkeep file to commit empty files into the git.

+4. COnnecting the MongoDB Atlas with aws server and gracefully handle its async nature with proper try catch handelling.